upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/building.md

 6. Under File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle, [ensure the project is built and ran using Gradle, and that the Gradle JVM is the Project SDK]({{ site.baseurl }}/assets/images/wikipages/building/gradle_options.png).

 ### Building and launching the Randomizer (quick)
-[TODO: rewrite this section, after figuring out presentation of gradle tasks] Assuming that you followed all steps in the previous section, you should now see something like Run -> Run 'Randomizer' (or whatever you named your Application configuration).
-Clicking that will build all code and run the randomizer if the build is successful.
+Assuming you followed all steps in the previous section, you should see the elephantine Gradle icon near the top-left corner of IntelliJ.
+[Click on the icon, and navigate to "universal-pokemon-randomizer-fvx -> Tasks -> launch"]({{ site.baseurl }}/assets/images/wikipages/building/gradle_launch.png).
+There should be a `launch` task next to a cog icon.
+Double-clicking that will build all code and run the Randomizer if the build is successful.

 Congrats, you've now built the randomizer!

-## Building, launching, testing and deploying the Randomizer
+## Building, launching, testing and releasing the Randomizer

-The `random:launch` and `random:relaunch` tasks are the easiest way to get the Randomizer running locally, but there are other Gradle tasks.
+The `random:launch` task (seen above) is the easiest way to get the Randomizer running locally, but there are other Gradle tasks.

-[TODO: write about these]

-To prepare a Randomizer release, use the `random:createReleaseZips` task.
+`random:relaunch` (in the "launch" group) will re-launch the Randomizer without building it again.
+This is useful if you want to manually test `config.ini`, or just accidentally closed down the window and don't want to re-build.

+`test` (in the "verification" group) runs all tests that *don't* rely on supplying ROM files.
+The general `test` task runs the applicable tests for all modules, but `utils:test` and `romio:test` can also be run separately.

+`romio:testROMs` and `random:testROMs` (in the "verification" group for each module) runs all tests that *do* rely on supplying ROM files.
+These ROM files should be put in `roms/`, according to the format described there.
+Which ROMs are tested, is controlled within the `RomHandlerTest` and `RandomizerTest` classes.

+`random:createReleaseZips` (in the "release" group) prepares the zip files for a Randomizer release.

 ### About Java runtime images (`jlink` and `jdeps`)
 (this section is technical, and won't be needed for most developers)